-The Guiding Principles of the Central Institute for Languages and Transferable Skills (ZESS)The Central Institute for Languages and Transferable Skills (ZESS) is committed to providing the students of Georg-August-University of Göttingen with the necessary skill set and capacity for growth by utilizing an interdisciplinary approach in the teaching of higher-education level foreign languages, general transferable skills and EDV-supported academic work (ZESS-IT).
+The Guiding Principles of the Central Institute for Languages and Transferable Skills (ZESS)The Central Institute for Languages and Transferable Skills (ZESS) is committed to providing the students of Georg-August-University of Göttingen with the necessary skill set and capacity for growth by utilizing an interdisciplinary approach in the teaching of higher-education level foreign languages, general transferable skills and IT-supported academic work (ZESS-IT).

-In so doing, ZESS places an emphasis on modern, practice-oriented and active-learning didactics and methods to enable both the acquisition and utilization of skills in their own area of study.
+In doing so, ZESS places an emphasis on modern, practice-oriented and active-learning didactics and methods to enable both the acquisition and utilization of skills in their own area of study.
 The ZESS curriculum consists of a diverse range of general transferable skills, through which ZESS seeks to drive students to fulfil their growth potential and mobility on a cognitive, social and personal level, as well as in their acquisition of foreign language skills, while contributing to their character development.

 ZESS aims to support students in their studies, inspire them to cultivate an interest for life-long learning and equip them with the necessary skills for an academic and/or highly-skilled occupation, whether at the university or otherwise.